Here's everything you need to know about e-trade and shipping to Ireland.

 You can familiarise yourself with the weights and prices of sending a package to Ireland using our helpful shipping rates chart .

 As of July 1, 2021, changes were introduced to the way that VAT is charged on online sales, whether consumers buy from traders within or outside the European Union.
 Prior to these changes, goods imported into the European Union valued at less than 22 euro by non-EU companies were exempt from VAT.
-This exemption has now been lifted so that VAT is charge on all goods entering the European Union - just like for goods sold by EU business.
+This exemption has now been lifted so that VAT is charged on all goods entering the European Union - just like for goods sold by EU business.

 “For businesses keen to expand e-commerce reach, there is no need to go too far afield.
 There is an exciting and growing e-commerce market much closer to home in Ireland.”